 Security Cooperation- The institute's continued research and publication on bilateral security issues focuses on key areas of concern for policy makers such as money laundering, firearms trafficking, and efforts to build greater capacity in the police and justice sectors.

-Economic Integration- The institute has increased its engagement on issues of regional economic integration and competitiveness releasing a major report titled Working Together: Economic Ties between the United States and Mexico, and other reports and publications that highlight the importance of Mexico to the U.S. economy.
+Innovation and Competitiveness- The institute has increased its engagement on issues of regional economic integration and competitiveness releasing a major report titled Working Together: Economic Ties between the United States and Mexico, and other reports and publications that highlight the importance of Mexico to the U.S. economy.

 Migration and Migrants- Current immigration-related programming includes a partnership with the Latin American Program and the Migration Policy Institute to facilitate a series of collaborative regional approaches to migration in the U.S., Mexico, and Central America.
 In addition, the institute also manages a U.S.-Mexico Migration Dialogue that brings together binational stakeholders to address shared challenges on migration.